Gyakobo/Queuing-Problem/README.md

 ## Introduction

+Hearkening from the intro statement, this project basically tries to simulate a 5 vending stations which would in their turn accept customers.
+How and in what formation each queue would be organised will be analized in the methodology.

 ## Methodology

-Please run the following command to ensure the version of python you currently have:
+Before you run this [program]() please run the following command to ensure the version of python you currently have:

 ```bash
 $ python3 -V